-1. Be mindful where you submit your credit card information.
-If you are shopping online, only use secure sites.
-These are sites that have taken steps to safeguard your valuable information.
-A secured website will begin with HTTPS rather than the standard HTTP.
-There may also be a locked icon, in both your address or status bar, based on which browser you use.
+1. Be cautious where you submit your credit card information.
+When you are shopping online, always employ secure sites.
+These are sites that have taken steps to protect your valuable information.
+A secured website will begin with HTTPS as opposed to the standard HTTP.
+There will also be a locked icon, either in your address or status bar, depending on which browser you use.

 2. When shopping online, make sure the site you happen to be on starts off with "https".
 The "S" means that the site is secure, which entails that you can safely enter your personal information without having to worry about identity theft.
 If a site lacks the "S" in it, you might like to avoid using it.

 3. When you're shopping online you need to be sure that you know who you're buying from.
 If you're buying upon an online auction site, only order from people that have positive feedback.
 On other sites look to see should they be a reputable company by looking for reviews upon them online.

 4. Look for coupons before purchasing a product online.
 Most online stores usually have some promotional offers taking place.
 If you do not find any information about current offers on the site in the online store, look on other sites.
 Customers sometimes share their discount codes on message boards or couponning blogs.